TORQUE SPECIFICATIONS; BUYING & USING TORQUE WRENCHES;

 You can have a torque wrench calibrated now and then, for a formal check it can be $$ ...but, sometimes a simple check is free from your local Snap-On dealer.
 You can do a quickie check:

-NOTES:#1: There have been instances in which someone has questioned just what BMW meant by its torque figures... often in a specific place, such as the driveshaft bolts on the Airheads.
-These are the FOUR bolts that hold the Universal Joint to the Transmission output flange.
+#1: There have been instances in which someone has questioned just what BMW means by its torque figures.
+Most often the question is about the driveshaft bolts on the Airheads; because to use a torque wrench on them you cannot just use a socket directly to them.
+These are the four bolts that hold the Universal Joint to the Transmission output flange.
 This question usually arises because using a torque wrench at the limited clearance area of the driveshaft bolts requires an adaptor, which can add to the working-length of the torque wrench, INcreasing the torque value from that set on the torque wrench ......unless the adaptor is used at 90°.
-When this question comes up, it almost always is in regards to the tightening method for the 4 driveshaft bolts, that hold the U-joint flange to the transmission output flange.
+When this question comes up, it thus is almost always in regards to the tightening method for the 4 driveshaft bolts, that hold the U-joint flange to the transmission output flange.
 The torque figure is the value on the bolt itself, whether or not you use an adaptor from the torque wrench to the bolt, or, the angle of the torque wrench adapter to the torque wrench.
 This is standard for industry, and applies unless specifically noted to be different.
 To re-state this: The torque to be applied to the bolt is the torque the factory specified, and you MUST calculate the adjustment factor for the torque wrench, if the adaptor/extension is not used at 90°.
 In every instance, except at 90°, the torque wrench will need to be set at a value LESS than the value of the actual torque applied to the bolt head.

 #2: A clicker type of torque wrench should be returned to a low setting after you finish using it.
 Otherwise the internal 'springs' will malform, or, otherwise change characteristics, over time.
 That time CAN BE SHORT.
 See the instruction book if it is not clear to you.
 DO NOT try to return to zero, or below zero, if that is not proper for your wrench!
 Many torque wrenches do not have a zero setting .
 Some are marked OFF, or MIN, etc. The best thing is to return it to the area of the lowest usable reading or usable point, or a bit above.
 On a typical clicker, that is ~10% of maximum reading.
 Particularly bad is to leave it at a high setting.
 Pay attention to the details, below: